 This EO directs all Federal agencies to minimize the destruction, loss, or degradation of wetlands; and preserve and enhance the natural beneficial values of wetlands in the conduct of the agency's responsibilities.
-No direct impacts to jurisdictional wetlands are anticipated with implementation of this project.
-Only negligible, adverse potential slumping impacts to wetlands along the shoreline could occur from implementation of a project alternative.
-However, this is not anticipated to impact the acreage or function of any jurisdictional wetlands and no wetland mitigation is required for this project.
+No direct or indirect impacts to jurisdictional wetlands are anticipated with implementation of this project.